9. Designing functions#

 # exits with code 0 (success)

-Example interactions with this program from the UNIX-like terminal (bash):
+Example interactions with this program from a UNIX-like shell (bash):

 chmod u+x testfiles # add permission to execute